Culture of Respect™ strengthens schools by providing a framework to assess and improve efforts to eliminate sexual violence from their campuses.

 Adam F. Falk, Ph.D., President, the Alfred P. Sloan Foundation; past President and Professor, Williams College

-Eric Hartman,Vice President for Risk Management and Institutional Effectiveness, Sewanee, The University of the South
+Eric Hartman,Vice President, Sewanee, The University of the South

 Stephanie J. Hull, Ph.D., Executive Vice President/Chief Operating Officer, Woodrow Wilson National Fellowship Foundation